Insality/detiled/README.md

 # Detiled

-**Detiled** - is a Defold library that allows you to export tilesets and maps from [Tiled](https://www.mapeditor.org/) editor to [Decore](https://github.com/Insality/decore) entities and world collections.
+**Detiled** - is a Defold library that converts [Tiled](https://www.mapeditor.org/) maps and tilesets into [Decore](https://github.com/Insality/decore) entities.

 ## Features

+- Load tilesets with prefab definitions and component properties
-- **Export Tilesets** - Export tilesets from Tiled as Decore entities collection
+- Convert Tiled maps to Decore entities
-- **Export Map** - Export map from Tiled as Decore world collection
+- Use class names as prefab IDs, with fallback to image names
-- **Custom Properties** - Support various custom properties for tilesets and map
+- Support for custom properties and components from Tiled

 ### [Dependency](https://www.defold.com/manuals/libraries/)